Being self-employed gives you lots of freedom.

 If you travel to different locations to speak or work with a client on-site, you have another set of data you need to keep track of.

-Not only do you have to keep your records straight for yourself regarding who you did work for, how much you invoiced clients and who has paid (or hasn’t), but now you need to start tracking where these jobs occurred for tax reporting purposes.
+Normally, you have to keep your records straight for yourself regarding who you did work for, how much you invoiced clients, and who has paid (or hasn’t).

 Don’t feel bad, though, you’re certainly not alone in this dilemma.